top of page

 Sathguru Shri Jeganathar

 Jeganathar Swami was born in 1814 in Puri, Calcutta, India, nine years before the birth of Ramalinga Adigalar (vallalar).
 Following the principles of the Ramalinga Adigal's faith, Jeganathar Swami moved from India to Chittagong at the age of eighteen and then to Tapah, Malaysia around 1920.
 Jeganathar Swami lived for 145 years.
 On January 25, 1959, at 4.30 am on Thaipusam, Swami attained Jeeva Samadhi.
-One of the disciples of Jeganathar Swami was Satguru Thavathiru Citramuthu Adigal of Panaikulam
+Today, his Jeeva Samadhi is located at Sathguru Sri Jeganathar Swaami Aathma Nilayam, 263, Jalan Chenderiang Lama Tapah, Tapah, Malaysia, and one of his notable disciples of Jeganathar Swami was Satguru Thavathiru Citramuthu Adigal of Panaikulam

 IMG-20171206-WA0057 (1).jpg